ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Experiment Supplementary Details

 \paragraph{Setup}

-As in \cite{Dasigi2021ADO}, multiple inputs are concatenated together with a special separation token.
-In our experimental setup, inputs are concatenated based on the following criteria: (i) query; (ii) dialogue history; (iii) scientific paper.
-In particular, we set the LED global attention mask to take into account each individual input as done in \cite{Dasigi2021ADO}.
+As in \citet{Dasigi2021ADO}, multiple inputs are concatenated together with a special separation token.
+In our experimental setup, inputs are concatenated based on the following order: (i) query (Q); (ii) dialogue history (H); (iii) scientific paper (P).
+We set the LED global attention mask to take into account each individual input as in \cite{Dasigi2021ADO}.
 In contrast to \cite{Dasigi2021ADO}, the lack of LaTeX source files forbids the automatic retrieval of paper section paragraphs.
 Instead, we work at the sentence level.
 The average training time is ${\sim}40-60$ seconds per epoch depending on the given input combination.
-Experiments are conducted on an NVidia GeForce 2080ti 11 GB.
+Experiments are conducted on a NVidia GeForce 2080ti 11 GB.

 \paragraph{Model Configuration}